Convicted murderer still on the run after prison escape

 He was in an unfenced facility at the time of his escape Thursday, according to Fitzpatrick, who declined to share further details about Fitzpatrick’s escapes.

 Fitzpatrick on Monday defended Nash’s placement in minimum-security and said research shows that prisoners with long sentences require help with rehabilitation and integration before being released.
-Nash had spent six months at the Charleston facility and spent the six months prior at the now-shuttered, minimum-security Downeast Correctional Facility in Jonesport, according to Fitzpatrick.
+Nash was housed at the Charleston facility since February, and had spent the six months prior at the now-shuttered, minimum-security Downeast Correctional Facility, according to Fitzpatrick.

-Fitzpatrick said that Nash had few minor disciplinary infractions and that it doesn’t appear Nash escape because of poor supervision.
+Fitzpatrick said that Nash had few minor disciplinary infractions and that it doesn’t appear Nash escaped because of poor supervision.

 “He was not overly problematic to manage in the time we had him,” Fitzpatrick said.